drugis/addis-core/docs/design/index.md

 Because there are a number of interchange formats for RDF, any data stored in an RDF triple store can easily be transferred to other parties (F6.4).
 RDF can also be nested in XML documents, so could in principle also be used to enhance files in the current ADDIS 1 XML format.

-#### TrialVerse and ConceptMapper ####
+#### Trialverse and ConceptMapper ####

-TrialVerse and ConceptMapper are closely related components that must work together well for data management in ADDIS 2 to be successful.
+Trialverse and ConceptMapper are closely related components that must work together well for data management in ADDIS 2 to be successful.
 Therefore, most of this document does not make a clear distinction between the two, but rather looks at what both components must be able to achieve when used together.
 As defined in the architecture, the division between the components is as follows:

-  - TrialVerse: where researchers share structured RCT data
+  - Trialverse: where researchers share structured RCT data
   - ConceptMapper: where definitions (concepts) can be deposited, refined, and mapped

 We can now describe the responsibilities and characteristics of these components in more detail.

-##### TrialVerse #####
+##### Trialverse #####

-The TrialVerse component is responsible for all data that is specific to a single randomized controlled trial.
+The Trialverse component is responsible for all data that is specific to a single randomized controlled trial.
 Typically these data conform to a relatively well known data model that corresponds closely to the one developed for ADDIS 1.
 The constrained domain for this component allows us to develop a user-friendly data entry interface where expertise in knowledge representation will not be required (F4.1-2).
-TrialVerse will integrate ConceptMapper to provide the "Mappings" feature (F4.5-6), where more fine-grained descriptions of e.g. interventions and outcomes can be provided.
+Trialverse will integrate ConceptMapper to provide the "Mappings" feature (F4.5-6), where more fine-grained descriptions of e.g. interventions and outcomes can be provided.

 ##### ConceptMapper #####